anuanas3252/CTF/picoCTF/General Skills/Obedient Cat.md

 ## LEARNINGS

 1. The CTF description is your guide to success, so read it carefully and don’t miss anything important.
+Also go through Hints here

 2. Terminal - [For more Info](https://www.geeksforgeeks.org/what-is-terminal-console-shell-and-kernel/).